shelane/matomo/README.txt

 Advanced Settings
 =================
-You can include additional JavaScript snippets in the advanced textarea.
+You can include additional JavaScript snippets in the custom javascript code textarea.
 These can be found on various blog posts, or on the official Piwik pages.
 Support is not provided for any customisations you include.

-To speed up page loading you may also cache the piwik.js file locally.
-You need to make sure the site file system is in public download mode.
+To speed up page loading you may also cache the Piwik "piwik.js" file locally.

 Known issues
 ============